WebHare/platform/whtree/modules/publisher/doc/topics/sitedev/whfsregister.md

 ```

 %LookupInWHFSRegister will never return 0, but will throw and explain which slot was not yet configured in its exception.
 It may, however, return ids of deleted objects..

+## Fallback value
+The `<registerslot>` can specify a 'fallback' which will be returned if the slot is unset and can't find its initial value.
+If the fallback value exists and is returned
+it will not be 'set' as the value for the slot so the registerslot won't follow the file if its moved.
+Fallback values are mostly useful for tests to specify an alternative
+testing version of a register slot